-ISSUE STATE FEATURE AND BENEFITS VARIATION California Eligible Person(s) and Covered Person(s) See section 2 We do not remove a person as an Eligible Person(s) or Covered Person(s) following an assignment, ownership change, or Beneficiary change.
-If you are the sole individual Owner or a Joint Owner and select joint Income Payments, you must designate an Owner to be a Covered Person Assignments, Changes of Ownership and Other Transfers of Contract Rights See section 2 We cannot restrict assignments or changes of ownership.
+ISSUE STATE FEATURE AND BENEFITS VARIATION California Assignments, Changes of Ownership and Other Transfers of Contract Rights See section 2 We cannot restrict assignments or changes of ownership.
 We do not change the Determining Life (Lives) following an assignment or ownership change.
 If you assign the Contract and the Determining Life (Lives) are no longer an Owner (or Annuitant if the Owner is a non-individual) the Traditional Death Benefit or Maximum Anniversary Value Death Benefit may not be available and on the Owner's death the Beneficiary(ies) will only receive the Contract Value.
-If you assign the Contract on or before the Income Benefit Date and as a result none of the Eligible Person(s) are an Owner (or Annuitant if the Owner is a non-individual), Income Payments will not be available, but the Income Benefit and its associated rider fee will continue.
-Your only recourse is to restore an Eligible Person as an Owner by assigning or changing ownership, or to remove the Income Benefit if you no longer want to pay the rider fee.
-If you assign the Contract after the Income Benefit Date and a Covered Person(s) who was previously an Owner no longer has that position, the Income Benefit and any Income Payments may end even if the Covered Person is still alive.
-Free Look/Right to Examine Period See section 3 For Owners age 60 or older (or Annuitants age 60 or older for non-individually owned Contracts), we are required to allocate your initial Purchase Payment to the Variable Option during the 30 day free look period unless you specify otherwise on the appropriate form.
+Free Look/Right to Examine Period See section 3 For Owners age 60 or older (or Annuitants age 60 or older for non-individually owned Contracts), we are required to allocate your initial Purchase Payment to the AZL Government Money Market Fund during the 30 day free look period unless you specify otherwise on the appropriate form.
 If you want to immediately apply your Purchase Payment to the Index Options you must opt out of this allocation.
-If you do not opt out of this allocation to the Variable Option your Index Effective Date cannot occur until the free look period has ended.
-Waiver of Withdrawal Charge Benefit See section 8 Qualification for the portion of the portion of the benefit based on confinement for care requiring a stay in an eligible facility is not available.
+If you do not opt out of this allocation to the AZL Government Money Market Fund your Index Effective Date cannot occur until the free look period has ended.
+Waiver of Withdrawal Charge Benefit See section 8 Qualification for the portion of the benefit based on confinement for care requiring a stay in an eligible facility is not available.
 Qualification for the benefit is expanded to include requiring substantial supervision due to severe cognitive impairment.
+Connecticut Assignments, Changes of Ownership and Other Transfers of Contract Rights See section 2 We can only restrict assignments to settlement companies and institutional investors as described in your Contract.
+We do not change the Determining Life (Lives) following an assignment or ownership change.
+If you assign the Contract and the Determining Life (Lives) are no longer an Owner (or Annuitant if the Owner is a non-individual) the Traditional Death Benefit or Maximum Anniversary Value Death Benefit may not be available and on the Owner's death the Beneficiary(ies) will only receive the Contract Value.
+Florida Withdrawal Charges See Fee Tables and section 7 The total withdrawal charge on a partial or full withdrawal cannot be greater than 10% of the Contract Value withdrawn.
+Assignments, Changes of Ownership and Other Transfers of Contract Rights See section 2 We cannot restrict assignments or changes of ownership.
+We do not change the Determining Life (Lives) following an assignment or ownership change.
+If you assign the Contract and the Determining Life (Lives) are no longer an Owner (or Annuitant if the Owner is a non-individual) the Traditional Death Benefit or Maximum Anniversary Value Death Benefit may not be available and on the Owner's death the Beneficiary(ies) will only receive the Contract Value.